• Skip to primary navigation

 Making It Your Own

 I love this recipe because it is adaptable to whatever you have in your fridge.
 For example, if there are other vegetables you like, throw them in there!
 Or if you are someone who doesn’t like beets, substitute them for a vegetable of your choosing.
 Choose your favorite grain to use as the base layer of this bowl.
 I typically use brown rice because I buy giant 15-pound bags of rice, so I always have it around.
 Any grain such as quinoa, wild rice, or barley would work well in this dish.
 Cook your grain in vegetable broth for additional flavor (check out my homemade vegetable scrap broth recipe).
 Alternatively, if you’re not feeling grain, use your favorite green as a base.
 Spinach, kale, arugula, romaine or mixed greens would turn this colorful grain bowl into a beautiful salad.
+Try adding pickled red onions as a tangy topping.
 It’s like a mix and match meal!

 plate with avocado, radish, lemon and feta